-Our trip to see the jaguars in the Pantanal gets off to a good start when my friend Ruth accidentally knocks down the former governor of Mato Grotto state with her backpack at Cuiaba airport.
-Flailing his arms and unable to catch himself, the man narrowly avoids a fall as his aid grabs hold of him and pulls him upright.
-The disgruntled governer gives Ruth a murderous stare, completely deaf to her profuse apologies.
+Our trip in search of jaguars in the Pantanal gets off to a good start when my friend Ruth accidentally knocks down the former governor of Mato Grotto state with her backpack at Cuiaba airport.
+Flailing his arms and unable to catch himself, the man narrowly avoids a fall as his aid grabs him and pulls him upright.
+The disgruntled governor gives Ruth a murderous stare, completely deaf to her profuse apologies.

-“No wonder they don’t invest in tourism”, laughs Julinho – our guide in the Pantanal for the next week, and we love him immediately.
+“No wonder they don’t invest in tourism,” laughs Julinho – our guide in the Pantanal for the next week, and we love him immediately.
+And while the local government may not be investing significant amounts in tourism, the natural wealth of the Pantanal makes it one of the world’s best ecotourism destinations.

 Often overshadowed by the popularity of the mighty Amazon in the north, the Pantanal is the true wild heart of Brazil.
 At 210,000 square kilometres, it is the biggest tropical wetland in the world.

-Most of the Pantanal falls within the states of Mato Grosso and Mato Grosso du Sul in Brazil, but as nature knows no political borders, parts of the wetland spread into the neighbouring Bolivia and Paraguay.
+Most of the Pantanal falls within the states of Mato Grosso and Mato Grosso do Sul in Brazil, but as nature knows no political borders, parts of the wetland spread into neighbouring Bolivia and Paraguay.

 Geologically, the Pantanal is the remnant of an ancient inland sea.
 It is essentially a giant basin surrounded by highlands on all sides.
-Each year after the torrential rains of the wet season (December to March), the Pantanal floods and becomes largely inaccessible.
+Each year after the torrential rains of the wet season (December to March), the Pantanal floods and becomes largely inaccessible, just like the Amazon or Kakadu National Park in Australia.

-As the flood waters subside, slowly draining into the Paraguay River, they leave behind the landscape of interconnected lakes and streams teaming with fish, snails and other aquatic organisms.
+As the floodwaters subside, slowly draining into the Paraguay River, they leave behind the landscape of interconnected lakes and streams teeming with fish, snails and other aquatic organisms.

 The rich aquatic prey base attracts an astonishing amount of wildlife.
 There are 159 species of mammals, 656 species of birds, 53 species of amphibians and 98 species of reptiles living in the Pantanal.
 This is the highest concentration of wildlife in South America.